gighive/gighive/docs/index.md

 - Here are [instructional videos](comingsoon.html) on how to standup and manage your own Gighive.

 ### Requirements
-- Tested on Ubuntu 22.04, so the requirements are **any flavor of Ubuntu 22.04 or Pop-OS, installed on bare metal.**
+1. Control Machine: Tested on Ubuntu 22.04, so the requirements are **any flavor of Ubuntu 22.04 or Pop-OS, installed on bare metal.**
-- Your choice of virtualbox, Azure or bare metal deployment targets for the vm and containerized environment.
+2. Target Machine: Your choice of virtualbox, Azure or bare metal deployment targets for the vm and containerized environment.
+These are shown in this <a href="images/architecture.png">architecture diagram</a>.

 ### For the future
 - Eventually, we will develop more interesting features.
 But for now, we've keeping it simple and easy to manage.

 ### So give Gighive a try!
 For those with a bit of unix and command line experience, it will be a breeze to setup!

-<a href="PREREQS.html" style="display: inline-block; background-color: #4CAF50; color: white; padding: 12px 24px; text-decoration: none; border-radius: 6px; font-weight: bold; margin: 8px 4px; transition: background-color 0.3s;">Examine the pre-requisites</a>

-<a href="README.html" style="display: inline-block; background-color: #2196F3; color: white; padding: 12px 24px; text-decoration: none; border-radius: 6px; font-weight: bold; margin: 8px 4px; transition: background-color 0.3s;">View the README</a>
+<a href="README.html" style="display: inline-block; background-color: #2196F3; color: white; padding: 12px 24px; text-decoration: none; border-radius: 6px; font-weight: bold; margin: 8px 4px; transition: background-color 0.3s;">View the README</a> <a href="PREREQS.html" style="display: inline-block; background-color: #4CAF50; color: white; padding: 12px 24px; text-decoration: none; border-radius: 6px; font-weight: bold; margin: 8px 4px; transition: background-color 0.3s;">Parts List</a>

 ### License
 GigHive is dual-licensed: